 Orange Buckeye Burl Crochet Hook

-This beautiful hand turned crochet hook is made from Orange Buckeye Burl with either with your choice of wood ends.
+This beautiful hand turned crochet hook is made from Stabilized Orange Buckeye Burl with your choice of wood ends.
 It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 The wood is somewhat unstable when drying and usually cracks and distorts quite a lot.